CrossR/rockbox_db_py/README.md

    This command takes 3 arguments:

    - The path to your music collection, which will be indexed.
+This should be on your computer, NOT on your Rockbox device.
+You can potentially give it your Rockbox device path...but I've never tested that, so it may not work, and it will be much, much, much slower than indexing your computer.
+Your HDD / SSD is so much faster, so use that!
    - The path to the music collection as it should appear in the Rockbox DB.
      I.e. if when you plugin over USB, your music collection is at `F:/Music`, then this should be `/Music/`.
 This is used to make the paths in the DB.